 Tuxedo Shirt Collar Styles

-The most common type of collar today, and the most versatile.
-They work with suits and tuxedos alike, and both bow and neckties.
+The spread collar is the most common type of collar today, and the most versatile.
+This style works with everything: suits, tuxedos, bow ties, and neckties.
 Spread collars also come in a variety of points and angles—from the forward point collar with its narrow spread, to the cutaway collar’s wide spread (the “spread” refers to the distance between the collar points).
-Our spread collar shirts are designed with a semi-spread collar, or “the Jeff Goldblum of collar spreads” (everyone loves Jeff Goldblum).
+Our spread collar shirts are designed with a semi-spread collar, or the “Jeff Goldblum” of collar spreads.

 WING TIP COLLAR SHIRT

 The Wing Tip gets its name from the fold-out collar points that look like wings.
 It’s the most formal collar option, designed to be worn with a bow tie and tuxedo.
-If you’re going for a laid-back look, this one isn’t for you—never wear a Wing Tip collar with a suit or necktie.
+If you’re going for a laid-back look, this style isn’t for you—never wear a Wing Tip collar with a suit or necktie.

 OTHER TUXEDO SHIRT COLLARS